 Checking for ticks also causes Rocky Mountain spotted fever.
 This disease is caused by the tick bites of Rocky Mountain wood tick.
 As the name suggests, these ticks are found in Rocky Mountain states at around 5,000 to 10,000 feet high.
 In this issue, a person will experience a mild fever for a few days and then get it every day, but there are chances of experiencing fever again; primarily, the fever is low to mild.

-Again, a disease caused by black-legged ticks.
+Again, it is a disease caused by black-legged ticks.
 On the West Coast, western black-legged bites can cause this, and In the Northeast and Upper Midwest, the northern black-legged bites can cause this problem.

 2. Does Every Tick Cause Diseases?